 The drand randomness beacon operates in discrete rounds

-To extend this chain of randomness, each drand participant
+In chained mode, in order to extend the chain of randomness, each drand participant

 Once at least